yoember/yoember.github.io/index.md

 });
 ```

-RSVP tries to download all model, it will return with fulfilled state only if all three download were successful.
+RSVP tries to download all three requested models, and only returns with a fulfilled state if all are retrieved successfully.

-In the `setupController` hook, we split the model and setup new controller properties.
+In the `setupController` hook, we split up the models into their own controller property.

-### Little summary about route's hooks
+### Short summary of route hooks

-You already use a couple of hook in routes, which will be called in certain sequence.
+You've already used a couple of hooks in routes, like `model` and `setupController`.
+Route hooks are called in specific sequence.

-You can play with it and have a little experiment in one of your route.
+You can use the following snippet to experiment with them in one of your routes.

 ``` javascript
 import Ember from 'ember';